How Much Protein Do You Actually Need Each Day?

 Why do we need protein?

 Protein is made of amino acids, which are essential for most bodily processes, including carrying nutrients to cells and metabolic regulation.
 We can produce 10 of the 20 amino acids necessary for our bodies to functional internally, meaning we have to get the other 10 from our diet.
 Unlike fat and starch, which our body stores for later use, we don't store excess protein and must instead consume all of the amino acids daily.
 You know when someone says that meat or quinoa are complete proteins?
 That means they contain all 10 amino acids we must get exogenously.
 Beyond building muscle, "protein gives us the basic building blocks of our mood, focus, and sex drive—you use amino acids in protein to make neurotransmitters like serotonin and dopamine," notes Drew Ramsey, M.D., a functional psychiatrist specializing in the relationship between food and brain health.
-Diana Rodgers, a registered dietitian, explains that eating too little protein has been associated with a weakened immune system, bone loss, hair loss, and brittle nails.
+Diana Rodgers, a registered dietitian, explains that eating too little protein has been associated with a weakened immune system1, bone loss, hair loss, and brittle nails2.
 "There is evidence that protein intake above the recommended daily allowance (or RDA) improves blood glucose levels, protects against sarcopenia (muscle loss), and can help with weight loss," she says.
 "Protein fills you up better than any other macronutrient."

 How much protein is recommended for the average person?